kernelkit/infix/doc/boot.md

 bootloader's validation procedure, user configuration is kept to a minimum.
 Two settings are available:

-- **Boot order**: Since Infix maintains two copies of its firmware, and as some bootloaders support netbooting, the order in which boot sources are considered can be configured.
+- **Boot order**: Since Infix maintains two copies of its software image, and as some bootloaders support netbooting, the order in which boot sources are considered can be configured.
 To select the active source, use [RAUC][]: